 - Before getting braces, it is common for teeth to be extracted to create room for the teeth that will be moving

-- Wisdom teeth, also called third molars, are often extracted either before or after they come in
+- Wisdom teeth are extracted after they have already come in

 Before removing a tooth, we use a local anesthetic to numb the area where the tooth will be removed.
 In addition, a stronger, general anesthetic may be used, especially if several or all of your teeth need to be removed.
 Once the area is completely numb, we start the procedure.